snowflakedb/snowflake-connector-net/README.md

 The Snowflake .NET connector supports the the following .NET framework and libraries versions:

+- .NET Framework 4.6.2
 - .NET Framework 4.7.1
 - .NET Framework 4.7.2
+- .NET Framework 4.8
+- .NET Framework 4.8.1
 - .NET 6.0
+- .NET 7.0
 - .NET 8.0

+Disclaimer: While the connector targets netstandard2.0 and may work with versions in its [support matrix](https://learn.microsoft.com/en-us/dotnet/standard/net-standard?tabs=net-standard-2-0#select-net-standard-version), only the versions listed above are supported and tested by the connector

 Please refer to the [Notice](#notice) section below for information about safe usage of the .NET Driver